-The following itinerary only scratches the surface of what there is to see, but with this sampler, you’ll know where to focus your adventure.
+The following itinerary only scratches the surface of what there is to see, but with this sampler, you’ll know where to focus your long-weekend adventure.

 If you fly into Salt Lake City or Las Vegas, you’ll probably get to Zion National Park sometime in the late afternoon.
 Settle into your motel in Springdale and head into the park to check out the visitors center and take a ride up Zion Canyon on the park shuttle bus.
 Hop off for views of the Court of the Patriarchs and to take an easy hike up the Riverside Walk.

-Alternatively, if weather permits and you’re an experienced hiker and swimmer, hike the Riverside Trail into the Narrows.
+Alternatively, if weather permits and you’re an experienced hiker and swimmer, hike the Riverside Trail into The Narrows.
 After a full day of river hiking, enjoy dinner in Springdale.

 Head east out of the park via the Zion-Mt.
 Carmel Highway (Hwy.
 9); turn north onto U.S. 89 and east onto Highway 12 to reach Bryce Canyon National Park (84 miles from Zion).
 Park the car and spend the day riding the park shuttle to vista points and exploring hoodoos from trailheads along the road.
 Camp in the park, or stay at the historic park lodge or one of the motels just outside the park entrance.